paultraf/makestaticsite/README.md

 * This is a _static_ HTML crawler that retrieves web content without running any JavaScript for client-side rendering, not a _dynamic_ crawler that can process the JavaScript on that page and then render it.
 Even so, the workflow architecture might support processing of web page outputs in this way.
 * It is not a good fit for sites that uses query strings extensively, as is the case for collections databases with a large inventory.
 Whilst query strings are supported in the initial run of Wget, requests for URLs in the post-processing do not currently include query strings.
 * The script can only provide a snapshot of comments, discussions, surveys, etc. that are provided by the Website itself; the interactivity of such components is generally lost.
 In this case, this kind of interactivity will need to be provided by third-parties, typically through the use of embedded JavaScript.
 * Performance: MakeStaticSite output is not instant.
 It typically takes up to a few minutes to build a site, which, depending on usage scenario, may or may not be a significant duration.
+For Wayback Machine sites it is slower.
 Some acceleration is possible by running Wget threads in parallel (see the `wget_threads` option).
 * For WordPress sites, using WP-CLI remotely over ssh may not be fully supported by hosting providers running jailed shells for shared hosting.
 In that case, WordPress updates need to be done manually.

 ### Acknowledgements